PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-04 19:46:59
+Last updated: 2024-04-04 19:47:31
-Random Quote: I'm honest.
-It's the world that's awful.  -  Sandor Clegane
+Random Quote: One life, one choice, one moment can destroy the entire universe. - The Watcher